Thiago099/Texture-Composer/README.md

     <details>
       <summary>Mask</summary>
       <p>In the mask tab, you can tell which part of the composition mask file this layer will apply</p>
-      <p>You can have an additional mask to the layer which is another file, which will be used as both luma and alpha mask</p>
+      <p>You can have an additional mask to the layer which is another file, which will be used as both color and alpha mask</p>
       <img src="https://github.com/user-attachments/assets/bc528b15-54c9-4c02-a34d-0a54101ba542"/>
       <hr/>
     </details>